nialloc/GameOfLife/README.md

-# GameOfLife
+# Ethereum based Conway's Game Of Life
-The most expensive implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) ever - over $2,000 per step!
+The world's most expensive implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) ever - over $2,000 per step!
 (Probably the slowest too!)

 Conway's Game of Life running as a smart contract on the Ethereum Blockchain.